HoanNg96/Saleagents/README.md

 # 5.Error
 - When change SA of a product, record in report was replaced
-- SA tab in my account not working
 - can't save customer when remove SA